kilofox/kohana/modules/cache/guide/cache/usage.md

         // Cache entry successfully deleted, do something }

 By default a `true` value will be returned.
-However a `false` value will be returned in instances where the key did not exist in the cache.
+However, a `false` value will be returned in instances where the key did not exist in the cache.

 #### Delete all values